NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The art of living — world-class healthcare, culture, cuisine, and one of Europe's most structured residency paths World's #1 Healthcare System, Unrivalled Food & Wine Culture, Extraordinary Geographic Diversity are among the top reasons expats choose France.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from France straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from France — straight to your inbox.